 Establish a clear and fair contract terms and conditions that will protect the company and the project.

 Regular monitoring throughout the procurement process to ensure that the team will be ready for any emerging risks.

+Villamin Wood and Iron Works and the team has allocated 15% of the Total Cost in preparation for Contingency Plan.

 Assignment of Responsibilities